- 1. Explore White Beach

 If you're eager to have some relaxation time, you can buy a coconut drink and lounge while enjoying the scenic view of the island.
 Make sure to buy some colorful seashells as souvenirs to remind you of your experience in this part of Boracay.

 This island is not only known for its turquoise waters, but it's also a famous cliff-diving site.
-Magic Island offers five diving platforms; 3-meters, 5-meters, 7-meters, 9-meters, and 10-meters.
+Magic Island offers five diving platforms; 3 meters, 5 meters, 7 meters, 9 meters, and 10 meters.

 Don't panic!
 There are no actual crocodiles on Crocodile Island.
 This uninhabited island got its name from its shape, which resembles a crocodile's head.

 You have to try some of these highly recommended water activities when you're in Boracay.
 It's a way to get your adrenaline up and kicking!
 It's also an excellent way to bond with your friends and family.
-The good news is, we offer these fun and exciting activities daily!

 Once everybody is ready and has strapped on their life vest, the speedboat will get the banana boat out on the sea.
 Don't be afraid to fall!
 It's the main highlight of this activity, trying to keep your balance while the speedboat does its twists and turns.

-Imagine the exhilaration of being towed by a boat running at high speed all the while holding on to the inflatable for dear life.
+Imagine the exhilaration of being towed by a boat running at high speed, all the while holding on to the inflatable for dear life.
 In other words, the banana boat on steroids.
 That's Flyfishing for you.

 You can also let go of your reins and experience precious seconds of weightlessness as you get whisked into the air!
 Don't worry; you'll be wearing a life vest.